-In this tutorial, we will dig into the strategy behind creating blog content for SEO and generating leads for your business.
+In this tutorial, we’ll dig into the strategy behind creating blog content for SEO and generating leads for your business.

 This training is only relevant as a part of the overall Lead Generation Hub strategy, so dive into that training first to have full context on where blog posts fit into building online traffic, leads, and authority.